ojaaaaannnn/SecuSploitX/README.md

 ## 🌟 Credits & Acknowledgments

-**Sploit** is the result of passion, expertise, and open-source spirit.
+**SecuSploitX** is the result of passion, expertise, and open-source spirit.
 Special thanks to:

 - **Joel** – UI/UX Design, Branding